jcjollant/gakneeboard/README.md

 * Small indicator below runway is configurable

 # Done
+* reduce size of the loading spiner
+* Show airport code in the edit window
+* Test code ??? to fake a loading airport
+* When an airport code is unknown, we should say so
+* when demo is loaded, rwy orientation is not considered
+* change rwy orientation choice to buttons
 * Add site to google search
 ## 5/11/2024 511
 * Atis compact mode